-- Reset your device - this resets the memory buffers and give more memory space.
+- Reset your device - this resets the memory buffers and gives more memory space.

 - Check other cameras -- all the cameras stream from the same location, so, if you can see one and not the other, it may be a camera problem -- let me know.

-Don't forget that the snapshot page is available and updated several time a minute.
+Don't forget that the snapshot page is available and updated several times a minute.